 Classic Stuffed Leg of Lamb Recipe

 Though not quite as popular in the United States, leg of lamb is a favorite dish of many in the United Kingdom.
-A mainstay of the Easter holiday, lamb is a delicious and extremely tender meat that's hard to improve on, but "hard" doesn't mean "impossible".
+A mainstay of the Easter holiday, roast lamb is a delicious and extremely tender meat that's hard to improve on, but "hard" doesn't mean "impossible".
 Stuffed leg of lamb proves that for sure.

 In this article you can learn more on how to cook a leg of lamb, what kind of sauce to prepare, but today we’ll be focusing on a classic yet unique take on eating lamb.
 Stuffed leg of lamb can serve as both a delicious introduction to the meat or an old favorite for those who already love it.
 How do you make it?
 What do you need to get started?
 Let's answer these and other pressing questions as we go over a recipe for the classic stuffed leg of lamb.